 Thomas Pearce is an associate in the New York office of Latham & Watkins.

-Mr. Pearce is a member of the Environment, Land & Resources Practice and Litigation & Trial Department.
+Mr. Pearce is a member of the Environment, Land & Resources Practice and the Litigation & Trial Department.
 He represents clients in environmental, commercial, products liability, and toxic tort litigations.
-He also advises clients on environmental regulatory and transactional issues relating to federal environmental laws, including the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Clean Air Act (CAA) and the Resource Conservation and Recovery Act (RCRA), as well as their state equivalents.
+He also advises clients on environmental regulatory and transactional issues relating to federal environmental laws, including the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Clean Air Act (CAA), and the Resource Conservation and Recovery Act (RCRA), as well as their state equivalents.
 He has represented clients across a variety of sectors, including manufacturing, chemicals, paint and coatings, and oil and gas.

 Mr. Pearce is admitted to practice in the State of New York, the United States District Court for the Southern District of New York, and the United States District Court for the Eastern District of New York.